List of songs recorded by Iggy Azalea

-Australian rapper Iggy Azalea recorded songs for two studio albums; she is recording one studio album, one reissue, one extended play (EP), and three mixtapes; some of which were collaborations with other artist among other releases.
+Australian rapper Iggy Azalea has recorded songs for three studio albums, one reissue, one extended play (EP), and three mixtapes; some of which were collaborations with other artist among other releases.
 Azalea's first mixtape Ignorant Art, her debut music release, and the project generally credited as her career breakthrough, was released in September 2011; it was recorded in Los Angeles where Azalea had been residing since the previous year after migrating from Australia to the United States in 2006 when she was age 16 to pursue a rap career.
 Prior to the release of the mixtape, Azalea had shared several home videos on her YouTube channel as an underground rapper.
 She then aligned herself with Southern rapper T.I., eventually signing with his Grand Hustle imprint in 2012.
 With plans to release her debut studio album that year, she ended up putting out a free six-song EP titled Glory in July; it includes material slated for the album and recorded during her time in Atlanta.
 In May 2012, Azalea was featured on Steve Aoki and Angger Dimas' collaborative electronic track "Beat Down".
 Azalea then announced that she would be releasing her second mixtape in October 2012, TrapGold, produced by Diplo and FKi.